Duramax LBZ Upgraded Performance Intake Guide

 Link: Banks Power LBZ Ram Air Cold Air Intake

-Combining an Upgraded Intake with a Tune
+Combining an Intake with Tuning & More

 At the beginning of this post, I called the intake a “building block to more power”.
 While a lot of folks say an intake is pointless with respect to peak power gains (which is sort of true) increased air flow is critical for high horsepower applications.
 While you can add a tune for mpg, the most common use of a tune is to increase power.
 On turbo vehicles, tunes do this by increasing the amount of boost or psi that the turbocharger is producing.